vrtbl/passerine/src/construct/CONSTRUCT.md

 postfix works -
     as well

-if (grouping is present) {
+if (grouping is + present) {
-    this is a single form split
+    this if expression is a single form
 } else {
-    across multiple lines
+    split across multiple lines
+    with nested sub blocks
 }

 (